Tuesday, May 31, 2022

 Random Things Tours: It Never Rains but it Paws.
 Adventures Caravaning with Dogs by Jacqueline Lambert

-Adventure traveller and doggie travel blogger Jaqueline Lambert belongs to that community of people who are at home on the road, discovering the world.
+Adventure traveller and doggie travel blogger Jacqueline Lambert belongs to that community of people who are at home on the road, discovering the world.
 I used to be one of them too and hope that one day will get the strength to return to my traveller´ self.
 Until then, I have a seasoned stuck of books to ignite my inspiration.

 Her travel stories, before Brexit, in the time of Covid, in France, Italy or just around the room, during quarantine (How We Made our Isolation Splendid) are smart, curious and often hilarious.
 That kind of hilarious that only someone smart and curious can be.
 I can feel a certain happiness in her writings that is frequently the result of a humble attitude towards the luck of being able to travel so often and in such beautiful places.